⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 JEFIT - Best for Exercise Library

-JEFIT has the most comprehensive exercise database (1,400+ exercises) and hundreds of pre-made workout templates.
+JEFIT has a comprehensive exercise database (1,400+ exercises) and hundreds of pre-made workout templates.
+The April 2026 v17 release added Adaptive Plan, AI Progressive Overload, and an NSPI score, so it's no longer AI-free.
 More complex than Strong but offers more features if you want them.

-Pricing: Free with ads or $69.99/year • Best for: Those who want extensive exercise libraries and templates
+Pricing: Free with ads or $69.99/year • Best for: Those who want extensive exercise libraries and algorithmic programming

 Our Honest Verdict